suncoast-devs/handbook/lessons/misc-how-does-the-internet-work/index.md

 of an office building, you can think of the `port number` as which room in the building the service is in.

-Port number range from `1` to `65535` with many of the common services being in the range less than `1024`.
+Port numbers range from `1` to `65535` with many of the common services being in the range less than `1024`.
 Any port number `1024` or less is typically restricted to privileged accounts on a server.
 Taking our example of `http` and `https` these services are typically on port `80` and `443` respectively.